 - Slow or stiff movements upon waking, after a rest, or in cold weather

 - Beginning to limp

 - Swollen joint(s) that is warm to the touch

 - Choosing a warm and soft or cold and hard place to lie down

 - Personality change – your pet no longer likes to be touched

-If you notice any of the signs above, don’t just think that your pet is “slowing down with age”.
-Take him or her to see your veterinarian!
+If you notice any of the signs above, please do not assume that your pet is “slowing down with age”.
+Take them to see your veterinarian!
 The faster osteoarthritis is first diagnosed and treated, the better your pet’s quality of life will be.